Kartik-472/Web-Mini-Projects/README.md

 - Functions
 - Arrays
 - Random Number Generation
+- JavaScript Date Object
+- Timers (`setInterval`)
 - Dynamic Content Rendering
+- String Manipulation
+- Error Handling (`try...catch`)

 ## Goal

-This repository documents my journey of learning front-end web development through hands-on projects rather than only following tutorials.
-Each project helps strengthen my understanding of HTML, CSS, JavaScript, and the fundamentals of building interactive web applications.
+This repository documents my journey of learning front-end web development by building projects instead of only following tutorials.
+Each project introduces new concepts and helps strengthen my understanding of HTML, CSS, JavaScript, and the fundamentals of creating interactive web applications.